indica-mcf/Indica/doc/design.rst

-The equilibrium data which is of interest is the total magnetic field strength, the location of various flux surface (poloidal, toroidal, and potentially others), the minor radius, the volume enclosed by a given flux surface, and the minimum flux surface for a line-of-sight.
+The equilibrium data which is of interest is the total magnetic field strength, the location of various flux surface (poloidal, toroidal, and potentially others), the minor radius, the volume enclosed by a given flux surface, and the minimum flux surface for a line-of-sight (impact parameter).
 An :py:class:`~indica.equilibrium.Equilibrium` class is defined with methods to obtain these values.
-Rather than try to anticipate every type of flux surface which might be needed, any method which takes or returns a flux surface has an argument ``kind`` which accepts a string specifying which one is desired (``"toroidal"``, by default).
+Rather than try to anticipate every type of flux surface which might be needed, any method which takes or returns a flux surface has an argument ``kind`` which accepts a string specifying which one is desired (``"poloidal"``, by default).
 There is also a method to convert between different flux surface types.
 This will allow support to be added for additional kinds of fluxes without needing to change the interface.

 Unfortunately, equilibrium results are not always entirely accurate and may need to be adjusted.
-A multiplier for the magnetic field strength should be provided in the constructor for the equilibrium object.
-Additionally, the location of the flux surfaces will often be slightly offset along the major axis from the "real" ones.
-Therefore, a ``calibrate`` method is provided.
-This estimates (to the nearest half centimetre) the offset in R needed for the electron temperature at the last closed flux surface to be about 100eV.
+The location of the flux surfaces will often be slightly offset along the major axis from the "real" ones.
+Therefore, the user can pass in ``R_shift`` and ``z_shift`` arguments to the constructor, indicating how much the flux surfaces should be moved by in each direction.
+It is also possible to pass an a DataArray containing electron temperatures.
+If this is present, then instead of using the specified ``R_shift`` the constructor will attempt to determine an optimal one.
+It estimates (to the nearest half centimetre) the offset in R needed for the electron temperature at the last closed flux surface to be about 100eV.
 It provides a plot of the optimal R-shift at different times, with the average value also